 Suggested Peanut Cactus Uses

-The peanut cactus grows easily indoors and goes well with other cacti in a small dish garden.
+The peanut cactus grows easily indoors and goes well with other cacti in a small dish garden or in hanging baskets.

 Larger plants may need their own containers as the low-growing stems grow in a variety of directions.